Project Title: Greenprint Baseline Data: Assessing the Quality of Urban Green Spaces in Downtown Louisville and Adjacent Neighborhoods

 Environmental organizations and urban planning professionals

-Through these collaborations, UDS aims to develop a comprehensive analysis of the downtown tree canopy, particularly focusing on street trees and other public green spaces.
+Through these collaborations, UDS aims to develop a comprehensive analysis of the parks and green spaces within the Greenprint study area.

 Learning and Skill Development